 79 = 01111001 (BCD).

-Note that this is different than our previous result.
+Note that this is different from our previous result.
 We will use BCD quite often in this course.
 It is quite convenient, for example, when decimal numerical displays are used.

-Yet another convention is Gray code.
+Yet another convention is the Gray code.
 You have a homework problem to practice this.

 This is less commonly used.